Vital records establish the key events in our ancestors’ lives and provide critical genealogical information that can lead to more discoveries.

 Responsibility for state-level birth, marriage, and death records was transferred from the Secretary of State to the State Commissioner of Health by Public Act 171.
 Over time, this responsibility remained with the state agency responsible for public health and currently lies with the Michigan Department of Health and Human Services.

-Public Act 27 transferred responsibility for state-level divorce records from the Secretary of State to the State Commissioner of Health.
-Over time, this responsibility remained with the state agency responsible for public health and currently lies with the Michigan Department of Health and Human Services.
+Public Act 27 transferred responsibility for divorce records recorded with state government from the Secretary of State to the State Commissioner of Health.
+This responsibility remained with the state agency responsible for public health and currently lies with the Michigan Department of Health and Human Services.

-The format for state-level divorce records changed from ledgers to certificates.
+The format for divorce records recorded with the state government changed from ledgers to certificates.

-The format for state-level marriage records changed from ledgers to certificates.
+The format for marriage records recorded with state government changed from ledgers to certificates.

-The most recent year for which death records can be made available online per Public Act 73 of 2006.
+The most recent year for which death records are available online per Public Act 73 of 2006.